chenhao-ye/cs537-sp21-discussion/week11/README.md

     - `exec.c:exec`: it is the implementation for the syscall `exec`. `exec` will initialize memory and load data/code.
 Makesure you encrypt the pages after that.

-    - `vm.c:growproc`: it is called only for growing user address space, typically when growing the heap by syscall `sbrk`.
+    - `proc.c:growproc`: it is called only for growing user address space, typically when growing the heap by syscall `sbrk`.

 - Since all the userspace pages are potential pages to encrypt, you may find some pages are always stay in the hot page states: e.g. stack.
 Don't feel weird if you see them in your clock queue.